What is eMobility?

 A brief history of eMobility

 The electric car is often hailed as a thing of the future but is also a thing of the past.
-Did you know the first ever vehicle was powered by electric?
+Did you know that electric vehicles were on the scene before cars with a combustion engine?
 In 1881, the French engineer Gustave Trouvé presented a world’s first: A tricycle with an electric motor and battery.
 The first car with an internal combustion engine was not built until 1886.

 To get the electric vehicle to function it needed the all-important electric motor and battery.
 Early incarnations of the electric motor first appeared in the 1740s, but it wasn’t until 1821 that Michael Faraday developed the first primitive electric motor using electromagnetic fields.